 Some people feel a little nauseated after surgery.
-This is often due to medications, dehydration, or simply the stress of surgery.
+This is often due to medicines, dehydration, or simply the stress of surgery.
 Don’t push yourself to eat.
 Listen to your body and you’ll know what to eat and when.
-If you were on a special diet (such as low-salt) before surgery, ask your doctor if you should follow it during recovery.
+If you were on a special diet (such as low-salt) before surgery, ask your healthcare provider if you should follow it during recovery.

 Special note: Be sure to follow any specific post-op instructions from your surgeon, nurse, or dietitian.